-INTRODUCTION: Lebanese frontline nurses were not only fighting off a pandemic for the past year but rather facing escalating political, social, economic and humanitarian turmoil that have accentuated the pressures exerted upon them.
-However, their needs for psychological support and coping mechanisms have been uncharted in the light of the documented stress frontline nurses have been living for the past year.
+INTRODUCTION: Lebanese frontline nurses were not only fighting off a pandemic for the past year but also facing escalating political, social, economic, and humanitarian turmoil that have accentuated the pressures exerted upon them.
+However, their needs for psychological support and coping mechanisms have been uncharted in light of the documented stress frontline nurses have been living for the past year.
 This paper aimed at exploring the perceptions of frontline ground zero nurses in Lebanon regarding their psychological needs and coping mechanisms during the most recent COVID-19 outbreak.

-RESULTS: The results of this study showed that the nurses’ perceived a need for significant psychological support led by their hospital, while they had to employ various coping mechanisms.
-The qualitative analysis of the verbatim conveyed by participating nurses have resulted in the emergence of five themes; “Need for actual support”, “Need for formal psychological counseling”, “Praying and being spiritual”, “Avoiding the news”, and “Self-reminders”.
+RESULTS: The results of this study showed that the nurses perceived a need for significant psychological support led by their hospital, while they had to employ various coping mechanisms.
+The qualitative analysis of the verbatim conveyed by participating nurses have resulted in the emergence of five themes; Need for actual support, Need for formal psychological counseling, Praying and being spiritual, Avoiding the news, and Self-reminders.